 How many resources do you have to support the platform?

-What security features are important to you and your users?
+What security measures are important to you and your users?

 Is automation important?

 What is your budget?

 These are just a few questions to consider before comparing MDM solutions.
 Once you’ve narrowed down your choices, demo a few different products.
 Most vendors offer free trials, which are a great way to get to know the ins and outs of a platform.

 The Apple ecosystem has a built-in Apple device management framework that allows MDM solutions to install an enrollment profile on a target device during initial enrollment.
 From there, the endpoint receives communication from the MDM via Apple Push Notification service (APNs), connecting to the MDM server when instructed to do so.

 Declarative device management — the latest and greatest version — simplifies the process by enabling devices to be more autonomous, applying set logic asynchronously without prompting from the MDM and reporting state updates directly to the MDM server without polling.

 Outside of the Apple ecosystem, many MDM solutions rely on an MDM agent installed on the target mobile device to communicate with the MDM server.
 An administrator configures policies via the server's management console, and the server pushes them out.